orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery
 reverse engineering, debugging, checking for consistency, validation, fidelity

+Fidelity
+- [ ] Keep pulsing certain rays "does it continue" - is it still consistent?

 - [ ] Proved in some finite space as opposed to general one.
+- [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))

 - [ ] Consistency as some verifications built in some temporal histories as tests or something: Dismissing as chaned..
 	- [ ] The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial